linode/apl-docs/docs/for-devs/get-started/lab-6.md

 ![harbor-projects](../../img/create-build.png)

-3. Fill in a name for your build and (optional) a tag
+3. Fill in the name `petclinic` for your build and a tag (default is tag is latest)
 4. Choose `Buildpacks`
 5. In the `Application source` section, fill in the following:
 - RepoURL: https://github.com/spring-projects/spring-petclinic